Cid369/tic-tac-toe/README.md

 The game itself, will have a score tracker, new game button, and game reset button.

-*Huge credit for General Assembly and Sr writer Steven Blomquist for the help, support, and guidance!
+* Huge credit for General Assembly and Sr writer Steven Blomquist for the help, support, and guidance!

+This app will utilise with HTML, CSS, javascript, and a 3rd party API.

+From here on, is my step by step on my progress on this project.

-*I started with basic html then started to working on scss to get the all the forms and game board in place.
+* I started with basic html then started to working on scss to get the all the forms and game board in place.

-*Worked on forms in html, css, app, api, events, ui, and all the designated curl script files.
+* Worked on forms in html, css, app, api, events, ui, and all the designated curl script files.

-*Got forms to work on local but doesn't work properly on client.
+* Got forms to work on local but doesn't work properly on client.

+* After carfully checking for errors, I've found out that I was using the incorrect link for all my API.
+With the correct in place, I am no longer getting any error messages from Chrome inspect.